Explore easy Indian ingredient substitutions to make authentic dishes at home with pantry staples, and enjoy the flavors of India!

 In a pinch, a substitute for tamarind can be made with equal parts lime juice or rice wine vinegar, and brown sugar.

-Other Indian Ingredient Substitutions
+Other Indian ingredient substitutions

 Ghee